Home Tennessee Criminal Justice Degree Programs

 Outlook for Criminal Justice in Tennessee

-If you choose to pursue a career in protective services with your criminal justice degree, you can expect a mean annual salary of $37,930 in the state of Tennessee.
+If you choose to pursue a career in protective services with your criminal justice degree, you can expect a mean annual salary of $54,010 in the state of Tennessee (Bureau of Labor Statistics, 2022).
 Exact figures vary depending on experience.
-However, detectives and criminal investigators earn nearly $70,060, on par for the region, according to 2017 data collected by the U.S. Bureau of Labor Statistics.
+However, detectives and criminal investigators earn nearly $74,500, on par for the region, according to 2022 data collected by BLS.

 Numerous counties in Tennessee have job openings for police or probation officers and deputy sheriffs.
-If you choose to get a criminal justice degree, whether as a paralegal or a corrections officer in Tennessee the beginning salary may start out at $49,200 annually (Bureau of Labor Statistics, May 2017).
+If you choose to get a criminal justice degree, whether as a paralegal or a corrections officer in Tennessee, the beginning salary may start out at $54,010 annually (Bureau of Labor Statistics, May 2022).
 Income will always increase with additional experience.

 We hope our information helped with your career decisions.
 Now, you can find criminal justice schools in Tennessee below to request information from multiple colleges and help you choose the best program for your career path.